 The only part that I made was the leaf skirt.
 Everything else was purchased, but it still looks so original!

 - 3 different shades of green fabric.
 I was able to find some with glitter and some silky fabric for the leaves and stuck with a regular cotton for the band.
 I like that it added a little pixie dust to the costume.
 The amount you need will depend on the size of your child.
 My daughter was 3 1/3 when she wore this and I was able to get by with 3 leaves of each color.

-- a green leotard or bathing suit like this one
+- Green leotard or bathing suit like this one

-- Shoes: I found her silver sparkle shoes at Walmart and hot glued a white pom-pom onto them.
+- Silver Sparkle Shoes: I hot glued a white pom-pom onto them.
 Make sure you pick out comfortable shoes that won’t hurt when they walk a lot.

 - Sock (for sock bun)

 You will use one shade of green for the waist band and the other two will be for the leaves (alternating every other one.)

-For the waist band I cut 2 3 inch wide strips (the length will depend on the size of your little one.)
+For the waist band cut 2 3 inch wide strips (the length will depend on the size of your little one.)
 Sew them down one long side, turn right side out and iron flat.
 Do not sew the other side.

-For the leaves I made a template with a piece of paper.
-(The size of the leaf will also depend on the size of your kid.)
+For the leaves make a template with a piece of paper.
+(The size of the leaf will also depend on the size of your kid).
 For each leaf you will cut 2 pieces of fabric.

-Place one cut leaf on top of the other (right sides touching/facing in) and sew them together leaving alone.
+Place one cut leaf on top of the other (right sides touching/facing in) and sew them together leaving one side alone.
 Snip off the tip of the leaf with scissors and turn right side out, then iron it flat.

 You will repeat this for each leaf.
 (I used 6 leaves for my daughter who was 3 1/2 at the time).

-Go back to the waste band, fold each side of the unfinished seam in about 1/2 an inch and iron so that it is easy to work with.
+Go back to the waist band, fold each side of the unfinished seam in about a 1/2 inch and iron so it’s easier to work with.